 According to neuroscientist Lise Eliot, there are small inherent differences in aptitude between males and females at birth.
 Boys seem to have a small edge in spatial cognition.
 Society takes these differences and makes them much bigger.
 They support boys in math and science and discourage girls to pursue careers in these areas.

 How To Make It Work For You: It seems to come down to confidence.
 Girls tend to have less positive attitudes about math.
 They have higher levels of math anxiety and lower levels of confidence in their math skills.
-This means even when girls show similar performance levels to boys, they are often less sure of themselves.
+This means that even when girls show similar performance levels to boys, they are often less sure of themselves.
 We need to support and encourage more STEM programs that promote confidence in girls to move ahead in math-centric fields.

 2. Stereotypes Can Be Kicked In The Butt